KDE/kdev-ruby/README.md

 ## Contributing

-All the basic info that you need can be found in the page on [KDE TechBase](https://techbase.kde.org/Projects/KDevelop4/Ruby).
+All the basic info that you need can be found in
+[KDE TechBase](https://techbase.kde.org/Projects/KDevelop4/Ruby).

 The preferred way to report bugs is through the [KDE Bugtracking